-Tech and Deep Tech have the potential to refashion the industry, so to stay on top of the next big innovations, you need to watch and respond to a much wider set of organisations.
-You should be considering all the technologies that can be viewed as both a competitor insurance and an enabler to help bring change.
+Tech and Deep Tech have the potential to refashion the industry, so to stay on top of the next big innovations, you need to watch and respond to a much wider set of organizations.
+You should be considering all the technologies that can be viewed as both competitor insurance and an enabler to help bring change.

 Suddenly this is a much wider horizon to scan and the number of organisations grows massively.
 But so does the number of opportunities.
 Now we have a really interesting problem to stay on top of it all.
 Let’s dive into the data to get a better understanding of how big the space is.

 What innovation should you be tracking?

 When we first launched Sønr at the start of 2018, we were presenting around 6,000 startups focussed purely on insurance and major insurance companies and an additional 6,000 associated organisations.